zcattacz/alasql_wiki/How-to-read-from-CSV-for-Google-Maps.md

 Source: [StackOverflow.com](http://stackoverflow.com/questions/27654916/unable-to-read-data-from-csv-in-javascript/27655131#27655131)

 ### Question
+There is a text file representing a wireless signal survey.
+It consists of lines each composed of a longitude, a latitude and the wireless signal strength in that location.
+I'm trying to read this file via Javascript then extract locations and mark them on Google Maps.
 The CSV file is as follows : data.csv

     'Chicago', 41.878113, -87.629798, 4
     'New York', 40.714352, -74.005973, 5